 We’re also working on extending what’s possible with NoSQL systems.
 RethinkDB adds a modern query language, a massively parallel distributed infrastructure, support for distributed joins and subqueries, and has administration tools that are both simple and beautiful.
 Here are some of the reasons our early adopters have been especially excited about RethinkDB.

 @rethinkdb has the best query language of all new databases that I’ve seen. - @rauchg

 That’s not to say that ReQL is complete.
 There are more features and operations that we’re constantly adding to the query language.

 WOW. @RethinkDB’s admin interface is incredible.
 And installing on OSX is a cinch.
 Check it out people! - @mjackson

 Many products are easy to use, but we think RethinkDB is beautiful.
-See the screenshots or the screencast video and be the judge yourself.
+See the screencast video and be the judge yourself.

 wow joins across shards, this is distributed data dream come true - @kapso

 Of course we’re always improving performance and are always working to remove more performance and scalability bottlenecks.

 RethinkDB looks like a MongoDB done right: MVCC, non blocking writes, durability by default, v8, incremental vacuum, easy sharding, … - @herodiade

 RethinkDB works really well for many projects, but is not a good choice for every task.
 Learn more about when RethinkDB isn’t a good choice for your application.